KDAB/knut/docs/contributing/unit-tests.md

 ## C++ unit-tests

 Tests written using the QtTest module.

+### Utility classes

 There are some utility classes you can use:

 - `Test::testDataPath()`: returns the test data folder path
 - `Test::LogSilencers`: silence logs during the tests